Utah's Connection to

 As the world's only liberal arts university for Deaf and hard-of-hearing students, the National Deaf-Mute College aimed to provide a comprehensive liberal arts education to those who had struggled in other colleges or universities.
 The mission of the National Deaf-Mute College was to prepare students to become self-sufficient, productive citizens capable of pursuing professional or vocational careers after graduation (Elstad, The Utah Eagle, December 1954).

-Students at the National Deaf-Mute College had the opportunity to specialize in various fields during their junior and senior years, allowing them to earn either a Bachelor of Arts or a Bachelor of Science degree.
-The available departments included mathematics, chemistry, biology, history, political science, economics, sociology, English, art, education, home economics, and library science, providing a diverse range of disciplines.
+Students at the National Deaf-Mute College had the opportunity to specialize in a wide array of fields during their junior and senior years, allowing them to earn either a Bachelor of Arts or a Bachelor of Science degree.
+The available departments included not only the traditional fields of mathematics, chemistry, and biology, but also history, political science, economics, sociology, English, art, education, home economics, and library science, providing a diverse range of disciplines.
 This structure enabled students to explore their academic interests and obtain a well-rounded education.
 In the first three years of the program, all students were required to take English composition and communication courses.
 These courses emphasized speech, speechreading, and other forms of communication that are particularly beneficial for Deaf individuals (Elstad, The Utah Eagle, December 1954).

 In 1891, the National Deaf-Mute College launched a teacher training program, but only hearing students could enroll.
-Despite being a significant development, the program's focus on Deaf education excluded Deaf individuals who aspired to teach.
-Despite this, many Deaf graduates displayed remarkable perseverance and dedication by continuing to teach and operate state schools for the deaf across the nation.
-By the twenty-first century, the Deaf Education Department at Gallaudet University, which was formerly known as the National Deaf-Mute College, began accepting both Deaf and hearing students (US History Encyclopedia: Gallaudet University).
+This was a significant development, but it also meant that Deaf individuals who aspired to teach were excluded.
+Despite this, many Deaf graduates displayed remarkable perseverance and dedication.
+They continued to teach and operate state schools for the deaf across the nation, making significant contributions to the field of Deaf education.
+By the 21st century, the Deaf Education Department at Gallaudet University, which was formerly known as the National Deaf-Mute College, began accepting both Deaf and hearing students (US History Encyclopedia: Gallaudet University).
 This inclusive approach, along with the positive impact of the university's programs on Deaf education, brings pride and hope for the future of the field.
 It stands as a testament to the resilience and determination of the Deaf community and signifies meaningful progress for the future.

 In 1891, the National Deaf-Mute College launched a teacher training program, but only hearing students could enroll.
-Despite being a significant development, the program's focus on Deaf education excluded Deaf individuals who aspired to teach.
-Despite this, many Deaf graduates displayed remarkable perseverance and dedication by continuing to teach and operate state schools for the deaf across the nation.
-By the twenty-first century, the Deaf Education Department at Gallaudet University, which was formerly known as the National Deaf-Mute College, began accepting both Deaf and hearing students (US History Encyclopedia: Gallaudet University).
+This was a significant development, but it also meant that Deaf individuals who aspired to teach were excluded.
+Despite this, many Deaf graduates displayed remarkable perseverance and dedication.
+They continued to teach and operate state schools for the deaf across the nation, making significant contributions to the field of Deaf education.
+By the 21st century, the Deaf Education Department at Gallaudet University, which was formerly known as the National Deaf-Mute College, began accepting both Deaf and hearing students (US History Encyclopedia: Gallaudet University).
 This inclusive approach, along with the positive impact of the university's programs on Deaf education, brings pride and hope for the future of the field.
 It stands as a testament to the resilience and determination of the Deaf community and signifies meaningful progress for the future.

 The First Students from the